openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-arkts/add_cangjie_module.md

 This section describes how to add a Cangjie module to an ArkTS project in DevEco Studio.
 It mainly covers adding a Cangjie module within the same module and adding a Cangjie static library module, followed by interoperation calls.

-## Adding a Cangjie Module Within the Same Module
+## Adding a Cangjie Module in the Same Module

 1. As shown in the figure below, select any file in the ArkTS entry directory, right-click, and choose **New -> Cangjie(Interop)**.